Past Presidents

 President 2009-2012

 Professor Hilary Lappin-Scott completed her PhD at the University of Warwick on the biodegradation of phenoxyalkanoic herbicides by rhizosphere communities.
-She undertook a postdoctoral Fellowship in Calgary University before establishing her own research group in Exeter University, working on unravelling the complexities within biofilm communities.
-This resulted in the successful training of 50 PhD students to completion, many of whom have senior academic or senior posts in multi-national businesses.
+She undertook a postdoctoral Fellowship at Calgary University before establishing her own research group at the University of Exeter, working on unravelling the complexities within biofilm communities.
+This resulted in the successful training of 50 PhD students to completion, many of whom have senior academic posts or senior posts in multi-national businesses.

 -